cocktails in context: the absinthe frappé

 This post may contain affiliate links, please see our privacy policy for details.

-What’s more spooky than bright and green cocktail that threatens poison, hallucinations, and death?
+What’s a spookier cocktail than bright and green cocktail that threatens poison, hallucinations, and death?
 Not much!
 Luckily for us, any threat of today’s Cocktail in Context bringing us to our untimely death are ultimately empty.

 The absinthe frappé